cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 This particular exploit outputs and encoded PowerShell script and then starts a local listener to deliver the actual Meterpreter shell.
 All we need to do is cut-and-paste into our elevated shell.

 (For whatever reason, I could *only* get this exploit working with the 32-bit version of Meterpreter *and* the `run -j` command.
-I'm not sure why...)
+I'm not sure why…)

 FLAG 12: What command can be used in Meterpreter to establish on-boot persistence on this machine? - `run persistence -X`